 Metric Name Metric Description Metric Collected for These Platforms

 A list of all IP addresses assigned to the host.
 AIX

 HP-UX

 ipAddresses Linux

 Solaris

 Windows

 Shows whether the agent is able to connect to the host for AIX

 monitoring.
-Monitored state is MONITORED, UNMONITORED, or UNAVAILABLE.
-HP-UX
+Monitored state is MONITORED, HP-UX

-monitored UNIVIONITORED, OF UNAVAILABLE.
+monitored UNMONITORED, or UNAVAILABLE.
 Linux

 Solaris

 Windows

 The name of this host.
 AIX

 HP-UX

 name Linux

 Solaris

 Windows

 The number of processes running on the host.
 AIX

 HP-UX

 numProcesses Linux

 Solaris

 Windows

 The primary or canonical IP address for this host.
 AIX

 HP-UX

 primarylpAddress Linux

 Solaris

 Windows

 The host system reboot count.
 AIX

-HP-UX
+• HP-UX

 rebootCount Linux

 Solaris

 Windows

 The run queue length.
 AIX

 NOTE: IntelliProfile thresholds are defined for this metric.
 HP-UX

-runQueueLength For details, review the thresholds list in the Manage Thresholds dashboard.
-Linux
+runQueueLength For details, review the thresholds list in the Manage Linux

-imodifica additionala.
+Thresholds dashboard.
 Solaris

 Windows